 We both smile at each other and I can feel my stomach doing somersaults.

-“So,” I say, leaning slightly closer to him.
-“Like I said back in June, I want to be with you, Michael.
+“So,” I say, leaning slightly closer to him, “you know, I want to be with you, Michael.
 What I need to know, is if you still want to be with me.”

 “You’ve known since then?”
 I say, giving him a flirty smile and he returns it.